Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Verbal Roots

-\subsection{Verbal Roots That Co-occur With The Causative Suffix \emph{-(ü)m-}}
+\subsection{Verbal Roots That Co-occur With The Causative Suffix \mapu{-(ü)m}}

-In \citealp{chandia2025b}: §3.3, it will be shown that verifying the presence of the causative suffix \emph{-(ü)m-} in \emph{Mapuche} verb forms is a reliable method for determining that the root carrying it is intransitive.
-However, it is also necessary to verify whether the root is genuinely verbal or it belongs to another lexical category, a task that this document addresses.
-Furthermore, as noted by \cite{longkon2011a}, \cite{golluscio2007} and \citeauthor{smeets2008}, not all intransitive roots accept causativisation with \emph{-(ü)m-}.
+In the companion valency article (\citealp{chandia2026}: \S3.3), it will be shown that verifying the presence of the causative suffix \mapu{-(ü)m} in \mapu{Mapuche} verb forms is a reliable method for determining that the root carrying it is intransitive.
+However, it is also necessary to verify whether the root is genuinely verbal or belongs to another lexical category, a task that this document addresses.
+Furthermore, as noted by \cite{longkon2011a}, \cite{golluscio2007} and \cite{smeets2008}, not all intransitive roots accept causativisation with \mapu{-(ü)m}.
 Therefore, it is important to examine these authors' claims regarding the role of telicity or atelicity in the selection of the causative suffix.
-In Table \ref{tab4}, all the roots that have been verified to combine with the causative suffix \emph{-(ü)m-} are presented, the following Table \ref{tab2} is only a sample available for easy verification of what is stated in \citealp{chandia2008b}: §3.3.\\
+In \hyperref[tab4]{Table 4} (\nameref{sec.04}), all the roots that have been verified to combine with the causative suffix \mapu{-(ü)m} are presented.
+The following \hyperref[tab2]{Table 2} is only a sample available for easy verification of what is stated in the valency article.